 The disease model sure isn’t what it used to be.

 I once loved drugs and alcohol with all my heart.
 The idea that we addicts somehow don’t want to be addicts and never wanted to be enslaved by some drug is a myth.
-Sure, perhaps deep down somewhere we want to be truly free, but you have to understand that addicts love drugs like a soul mate (which only exists in movies like The Notebook).
+Sure, perhaps deep down somewhere we want to truly be free, but you have to understand that addicts love drugs like a soul mate (btw "soul mates" don't exist except in absurd Hollywood movies).
 That’s why we’re addicts.
-We’re not addicts because whoops, we woke up one day and became addicts, or whoops, we took a Vicodin for some minor procedure and now we can’t stop.
+We’re not addicts because whoops, we woke up one day and became addicts, or whoops, we wimped out and took a Vicodin for some minor procedure and now we can’t stop.
 We don’t want to stop.
 We loved taking the Vicodin.
-We love anything and everything that gets us high, changes the way we feel, saturates our CNS with pleasure and preserves our comfort zone.
-Short of shedding our mortal coil and floating off into lala land, free from the predicament of existing in a human body, drugs and alcohol (like power) serve as the great deception and false solution of both internal and external freedom and peace.
+We love anything and everything that gets us high, changes the way we feel, triggers the release of dopamine in our reward system and saturates our CNS with pleasure thus preserving our comfort zone.
+Short of shedding the mortal coil and floating off into lala land, free from the predicament of existing in a human body, drugs and alcohol (like power) serve as the great deception and false solution of both internal and external freedom and peace.
 We believe the drugs are washing us with some holy elixir, though nothing could be further from the truth.